billg-splunk/otel-collector-operator-2021-07-29/install.md

 oc apply -f operator.yaml
 ```

-6. Verify the installable
+6. Verify the installation
-    Verify that each node is succesfully running one copy of ```splunk-otel-agent-collector```.
+* Verify that each node is succesfully running one copy of ```splunk-otel-agent-collector```
-    Verify that metrics/traces are showing up in Splunk APM dashboard.
+* Verify that metrics/traces are showing up in Splunk APM dashboard.